 Residential treatment facilities, are 24-hour, supervised, clinically and medically necessary out-of-home programs designed to provide necessary support and address mental health, behavioral, substance use, cognitive, or other treatment needs of individuals under the age of 21 in order to prevent or minimize the need for more intensive inpatient treatment.
 Each individual seeking admission to a residential services will receive the support of the local Independent Assessment, Certification and Coordination Team (IACCT) in each locality to assess the child's needs.
-The IACCT will include the child, the child's family/legal guardian and clinical professionals form the child's community.
-Whenever possible, a primary care physician or psychiatrist who knows the child's history will be involved in the assessment.
+The IACCT will include the child, the child's family/legal guardian and clinical professionals form the child's history will be involved in the assessment.
 After the IACCT completes the assessment, the team will develop an appropriate plan of care to meet the individualized needs of the child and family.
 Plans of care may include residential or community-based services.
 To request services, members may contact Magellan of Virginia at (800) 424-4046.